neophyte577/fec-campaign-finance-etlt-pipeline/README.md

 ![FEC Pipeline Architecture](assets/fec_pipeline_architecture.png)

-- Ingestion: A sequence of Airflow DAGs running in a Docker container extracts raw FEC data, applies minimal cleaning/processing, and stages the data in an S3 bucket.
-The staged data are then loaded into Snowflake for structured storage.
+- **Ingestion**: A sequence of Airflow DAGs running in a Docker container extracts raw FEC data, applies minimal cleaning/processing, imposes the schema prescribed by data dictionary tables scraped directly from the FEC's website, then stages the data in an S3 bucket.
+The staged data are finally loaded into Snowflake for structured storage.

-- Transformation: Initial transformations are performed in a localized sandbox environment within a Docker container using dbt, Pandas, and Polars.
+- **Transformation**: Initial transformations are performed in a localized sandbox environment within a Docker container using dbt, Pandas, and Polars.
 Once validated, repeatable transformations can be pushed to a separate Docker container running Astronomer's Cosmos scheduler integrated with dbt and Snowflake so as to automate future transformation of data periodically arriving from the ingestion step.

-- Serving: The cleaned and transformed data are visualized in Metabase.
+- **Serving**: The cleaned and transformed data are visualized in Metabase.

 ## Data Stack
 **Containerization:**